-The original of jimsonweed is unclear; it may have come from tropical Asia or America but is now found throughout the world including most of the United States.
-It is a member of the nightshade family and is related to potato, tomato, eggplant, and peppers.
+The origin of jimsonweed is unclear; it may have come from tropical Asia or America but is now found throughout the world including most of the United States.
+It is a member of the nightshade family, Solanaceae, that also includes potato, tomato, eggplant, and peppers.
 Jimsonweed prefers sun to partial sun and moist to mesic, fertile soil high in nitrogen.
 It is a familiar plant in manure piles, stockyards, and feedlots but grows well in cornfield, pastures, abandon fields, waste areas, vacant lots, and other places where the soil has been disturbed.
 Also known as locoweed, thornapple, green dragon, and mad apple, the plant has long been used in herbal medicine and misused by individuals wishing to enjoy its hallucinatory properties.
 Unfortunately, jimsonweed can be very dangerous, and misuse can result in hospitalization and death.
 The common name of this annual summer weed may be a corruption of “Jamestown Weed”, referring the site where the plant was first identified in North America during the 17th century.